IFB-ElixirFr/biosphere/docs/vm_connect.md

 1. with a **web interface** (HTTP) with web-enabled cloud appliances, for example RStudio, Jupyter Notebooks;
 2. with the **SSH command line interface** (CLI) through a terminal window;
-3. with a **remote graphical desktop** (X2Go).
+3. with a **remote graphical desktop** (X2Go or VNC).

-Once the deployment of your VM is done successfully, you can get all connection parameters from the column `Access` in the  [**myVM** tab
+Once the deployment of your VM is done successfully, you can get all connection parameters from the column `Access` in the  [**myVM** tab](https://biosphere.france-bioinformatique.fr/cloud) of the biosphere portal.
-](https://biosphere.france-bioinformatique.fr/cloud) of the biosphere portal.
-You will find the HTTP link (if any) to your VM, or the SSH parameters (`username` and `IP address`) to use to connect to your VM.
+You will find the HTTP/S link (if any) to your VM, or the SSH parameters (`username` and `IP address`) to use to connect to your VM.

-### 1. Connecting to the web interface of a VM
+### 1. Connecting to a VM with a web interface

 Simply click on the **HTTPS** link to be redirected to the web portal provided by your VM.
 In the case you are requested to provide the `username` and `password`, or the `access token`, they are provided through the parameters field `Params` in the `Access` column.
 These security parameters are unique for your VM and only known to you (and of course to the administrators of your group and of the cloud site for operationnal reasons).

-### 2. Connecting with SSH to a VM
+### 2. Connecting to a VM with SSH

 An SSH client is installed by default in any computer with Linux (CentOS, Ubuntu, Debian,...), MacOS ([doc](https://support.apple.com/fr-gq/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac)) and MS Windows 10 (and higher).

 From MS Windows 10 release, you can use both the PowerShell ([doc](https://docs.microsoft.com/fr-fr/powershell/scripting/learn/ps101/01-getting-started?view=powershell-7.2#where-do-i-find-powershell)) or the WSL - Windows Subsystem Linux - based on Ubuntu ([doc](https://docs.microsoft.com/fr-fr/windows/wsl/install-win10)).

-#### Configuring your SSH parameters in the Biosphere portal
+#### Configuring your SSH parameters in your Biosphere profile

 First, you need to **configure your SSH parameters before creating a VM with SSH access**.
 Indeed your SSH PubKey will be imported in your VM at its creation, and cannot be modified afterwards.